CSC207-2022F-UofT/course-project-poppin-party-peacocks/README.md

 UI for wishlists and items,
 connecting ui to finished logic.

-### How to run the project
+### How to run the project (Methods)

-Method (1):
-There is a temporary .jar file in the src folder.
+1. There is a temporary .jar file in the src folder.
 To run the project, download the .jar file and run it with Java.
-Method (2):
-Clone the project on Intellij IDEA and run main.java.
+2. Clone the project on Intellij IDEA and run main.java.

 ### Sample Use Case (Making a new account, creating a new wishlist, and searching for an Amazon product)
 1. Launch the application